Brodudeski/hello-world/README.md

 This is my first repository
 How's it going?
 I'm Brodudeski.
-I'm here to learn how to code.
+I'm here to learn how to code!